 Tin foil had other uses, too.
 It was also used as a recording medium for a time (Thomas Edison’s famous 1877 recitation of “Mary Had a Little Lamb” was on tin), but because the recordings didn’t last very long, manufacturers switched to wax cylinders.

 In 1926, the U.S. Foil Company (the parent company of Reynolds Metals) introduced aluminum foil.
 It was an immediate hit.
-The material was lightweight, non-corrosive, and less expensive than other foils to produce, since it could be rolled much thinner and the yield per roll was much higher.
-One of the first commercially available products available pre-wrapped in aluminum foil was Eskimo Pies.
+The material was lightweight and non-corrosive.
+Because it could be rolled much thinner and the yield per roll was much higher than other foils, it was also less expensive to produce.
+One of the first commercially available products available pre-wrapped in aluminum foil was Edy’s Pie (then known as Eskimo Pie).